bytedeco/javacv/README.txt

 ==Changes==
  * Refined the `FaceApplet` sample
+ * Made a few minor updates for OpenCV 2.4.1

 ===May 27, 2012 version 0.1===
  * Started using version numbers, friendly to tools like Maven, and placing packages in a sort of [http://maven2.javacv.googlecode.com/git/ Maven repository]